EiTaNBaRiBoA/Prison-Break-3D/README.md

 - Remodel the cops.
 - Picking item Text to clearfy
 - Add more props (optional).
-- Combining the hot key F for using items and E for picking items to one hotkey E.
 - Check points (optional).
 - Losing reason (Like killcam).
 - More ways to lose (optional).
 - Narrative voice acting.
 - Better ingame tutorials.

+# Done:
+- hide cursor
+- Remove selection tries.
+- Combining the hot key F for using items and E for picking items to one hotkey E.
+- Make float for detection time to allow the player to hide and not lose so quickly.
 ### Additional Info:
 **Made with Unity3D**